-If you have an HRA and FSA (or HSA), consult your Summary Plan Description to find out which account pays first.
+If you have an HRA and FSA (or HSA), consult your SPD to find out which account pays first.
 There are some situations that may allow reimbursement from multiple accounts, though not for the same total expense.
-For example, if you have an HRA and FSA, and you incur a $500 bill.
+For example, say you have an HRA and FSA, and you incur a $500 bill.
 In your HRA, you have $200 available to spend, so you receive reimbursement for that $200.
 The remaining $300 may be covered by the FSA since that amount had yet to be reimbursed.

 If I leave the company, can I keep the funds?

-An HRA is employer-owned, and employees cannot keep any remaining funds when they leave their employer (whether termination is voluntary or involuntary).
-However, some employers have retirement HRAs or another provisions that allow use of the funds for a certain time period.
-Consult your Summary Plan Description (SPD).
+An HRA is employer-owned, and employees cannot keep any remaining funds when they leave their employer, whether termination is voluntary or involuntary.
+However, some employers have retirement HRAs or other provisions that allow the use of the funds for a certain time period.
+Consult your SPD.

 Can my HRA link to a debit card?

 Some HRAs can be linked to a benefits debit card.
-Refer to the Summary Plan Description (SPD) to find out if your plan offers one.
+Refer to the SPD to find out if your plan offers one.

 Is my HRA health insurance?

-No. HRAs are not health insurance, but they are usually paired with an employer’s health insurance plan (see the Summary Plan Description).
+No. HRAs are not health insurance.
+However, they are usually paired with an employer’s health insurance plan (see the SPD).
 In addition, you cannot pay for health insurance premiums with funds from your HRA.

 Who receives the tax deduction benefit from an HRA?

 As the employer funds the HRA, the employer receives the tax benefits from the contribution amount.
-However, HRA funds do not count towards an employee’s income; therefore, employees are not taxed on the benefit amount.
+However, HRA funds do not count towards an employee’s income.
+As such, employees are not taxed on the benefit amount.

 Do HRA funds rollover?

 Some plans may allow HRA rollover at the end of the plan year.
-Refer to the Summary Plan Document to learn if your plan allows it.
+Refer to the SPD to learn if your plan allows it.

 DataPath Summit is the cloud-based, ‘everything you could need’ solution for FSA, HRA, and QSEHRA account administration, with streamlined financial processes including benefits debit cards and electronic payments.